-- Appointment, performance, and compensation of the CEO; - Compensation structure and succession planning for key executive positions; and - Provision guidance on the Corporation's People and Culture strategy and alignment with the overall strategic plan of the Corporation.
+- Appointment, performance, and compensation of the CEO; - Compensation structure and succession planning for key executive positions; and - Provide guidance on the Corporation's People and Culture strategy and alignment with the overall strategic plan of the Corporation.

-In addition, the Board of Directors, with oversight by the HRC&G Committee, assesses risk associated with executive compensation by actively reviewing compensation design and compensation decision making processes.
-The Board, through the HRC&G Committee's workplan and charter, assess and determine risk and risk level related to compensation programs embedded in the business model as well as any short-term compensation gain for executives that may create excessive risk to the Corporation.
+In addition, the Board of Directors, with oversight by the HRC&G Committee, assesses risk associated with executive compensation by actively reviewing compensation design and compensation decision-making processes.
+The Board, through the HRC&G Committee's workplan and charter, assesses and determines risk and risk level related to compensation programs embedded in the Corporation's business model as well as any short-term compensation gain for executives that may create excessive risk to the Corporation.